-Additional Hospital Acquired Condition (HAC) Resources
+Additional Hospital-Acquired Condition (HAC) Resources

 Adverse Drug Events (ADE)

-Using analysis of the data obtained from the ADE Pioneer Cohort and available evidence from the medical literature synthesized by medication safety experts, the ADE team has developed a list of medication delivery system interventions that when implemented reliably, and carried out in the context of a comprehensive, integrated medication safety program committed to continuous learning and improvement are highly likely to result in decreased harm to hospitalized children.
-Reflecting the number and complexity of these system-wide interventions combined with the dependence of some interventions on capital investments which will happen at different times among member hospitals, the ADE reduction strategies are best understood as a Roadmap rather than a traditional “bundle.”
+Using analysis of SPS data and available evidence from the medical literature, a group of pediatric medication safety experts has developed a list of medication delivery system interventions that when implemented reliably, and carried out in the context of a comprehensive, integrated medication safety program committed to continuous learning and improvement, are highly likely to result in decreased harm to hospitalized children.

 Catheter-Associated Urinary Tract Infections (CAUTI)